Ajay Patel

-Ajay Patel is Chairman of Gujarat State Co-operative Bank and Ahmedabad District Co-Operative Bank.
+Ajay Patel (born 9 February 1962) is an Indian businessman and sport administrator.
+He is the chairman of Gujarat State Co-operative Bank and Ahmedabad District Co-Operative Bank (ADC Bank).
 Patel is also involved in sports associations, primarily as president of Gujarat State Chess Association and vice president of the National Rifle Association.
+He is considered a close confidant of Amit Shah, who was also past president and director of the ADC Bank.

 Personal life

 Patel was born on 9 February 1962, in Ahmedabad.
-Born to a humble family who owned an electrical shop, Patel completed his schooling in Divan-Ballubhai School, and did his bachelor's degree in Civil engineering from Lalbhai Dalpatbhai College of Engineering.
-Patel is married to Devangna Patel, and they have 3 children.
+Born to a humble family who owned an electrical shop, Patel completed his schooling in Divan-Ballubhai School in 1978 and did his bachelor's degree in Civil engineering from Lalbhai Dalpatbhai College of Engineering.
+Patel is married to Devangna Patel, and they have 3 children, namely Aneri, Anokhi and Dev.

 Career

-Patel is currently serving multiple roles in the banking and the sports industry of India.
+He recently was elected as president to the Gujarat Chambers of Commerce & Industry (GCCI).
+He is also the owner of Devraj Infrastructure Pvt.
+Ltd.

-As a Chairman of ADC Bank, he sponsored the Chess training programs in the schools of Gujarat.
-As a President of Gujarat State Chess Association, he launched Sardar Patel Chess College, First Ever Chess College in India, which is affiliated under Swarnim Gujarat Sports University.
+As a chairman of ADC Bank, he sponsored the chess training programs in the schools of Gujarat.
+As a president of Gujarat State Chess Association, he launched Sardar Patel Chess College, first ever chess college in India, which is affiliated under Swarnim Gujarat Sports University.

+He was elected unanimously as the chairman of the Co-operative Bank of India (COBI) New Delhi for the next five years.
+COBI is the apex body of multi-state urban cooperative banks, national co-operative federations, and land development banks.

+Patel is currently serving and has served multiple roles in the banking and the sports industry of India as mentioned below:

-Awards and honors
+Awards and honours

-Patel has won recognition and appreciation awards from the National Federation of State Co-operative Banks limited (NAFSCOB), an apex body of state co-operative banks.
+Patel has won recognition and appreciation awards in 2015 from the National Federation of State Co-operative Banks Limited (NAFSCOB), an apex body of state co-operative banks.

 He has also been given the Appreciation Award in Sahakar Bharti 5th National Conference for his active role as Chairman of ADC Bank.

-Ajay Patel also has been honoured with the Sahkarita Shiromani Awards for his contributions to the cooperative movement on the occasion of Kribhco's 36th Annual General Meeting.
+He also has been honoured with the Sahkarita Shiromani Awards for his contributions to the cooperative movement on the occasion of Kribhco's 36th Annual General Meeting.